Uberspace/dino/doc/webserver.rst

 .. note::

   Just like the pip setup guide, this guide assumes a fresh ubuntu 18.04 bionic box.
-Most of the steps are the same or easily adapted for other distributions.
+Most of the steps are the same or can be easily adapted for other distributions.

 Installation
 ------------